jkugs/khetai/ext/khetai/dev/fltk-ui/README.md

 The KhetAI Test Harness provides a GUI for interacting with the KhetAI library.
 It is built in C++ using the Fast Light Toolkit (FLTK).

+### Hot Reloading (in progress)

+Now compiling the Khet AI (C) functionality into a shared object and using that to call the AI from the GUI.
+The next step is to add a way to recompile it while the GUI is running.

 ### Select and Move Piece

 - **Click** a square with a piece on it.